ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 The `on_each_change` block will receive the action (`'index'` or `'delete'`) as the first argument, and the hash document pulled from elasticsearch.
 It is expected to optionally change the passed document and return one of the following:

-- a Hash with a single key/value pair of action/document: `{ action => document }`, where `document` can be a hash in the same elasticsearch format received by the block or a record/document (flex-model instance) to index/delete.
+- a Hash with a single key/value pair of action/document: `{ action => document }`, where `document` can be a hash in the same elasticsearch format received by the block or a record/document (flex-models instance) to index/delete.
 - an array of Hashes like the above (when you need to split one single action into a few different actions): `[ { action => document },{ action => document }, ... ]`
 - a nil value (when you want to skip the indexing/deletion for a particular document)